eduP2P/common/test_suite/README.md

 ### Experiment with RFC 3489 NAT types

-The results of this experiment differed from the expected results shown in the table above:
+The results of repeating the UDP hole punching experiment with eduP2P are shown in the table below:

 | NAT Type | Full Cone | Restricted Cone | Port Restricted Cone | Symmetric |
 |:---|:---|:---|:---|:---|